-Drawer menu a.k.a Slider Navigation a.k.a Hamburger menu became very popular with usage in gmail, facebook apps and backing mainly by android.
+Drawer menu a.k.a Slider Navigation a.k.a Hamburger menu became very popular with users in Gmail, and Facebook apps and backing mainly by android.

-Facebook started testing the usability of navigation drawer (more about their test process here and they finally replaced it tab menu.
-Here is some more data by other companies
+Facebook started testing the usability of the navigation drawer (more about their test process here and they finally replaced it tab menu.
+Here is some more data from other companies

-The sliding navigation takes you two clicks away from your favorite functionality of the app.
+The sliding navigation takes you two clicks away from your favourite functionality of the app.
 You have to click once to show the menu and then click on what you want to view.

-Mostly when you use sliding menu, the app doesn’t remember where you were e.g. in a news feed type screen like facebook.
-This is another big disadvantage of sliding navigation that it cannot preserve state of individual screens.
+Mostly when you use the sliding menu, the app doesn’t remember where you were e.g. in a news feed type screen like Facebook.
+This is another big disadvantage of sliding navigation that it cannot preserve the state of individual screens.